VBAndCs/sVB-Small-Visual-Basic/Readme.md

 - Why do we need sVB:
 - Form designer Features:
 - SB Code Enhancements:
-- Create a code library!
+- Create a code library with sVB!
+- Create an external library:

 # Small Visual Basic (sVB):
 sVB is an evolved version of Microsoft Small Basic with a small WinForms library and a graphics form designer.